SFMDD/SyliusSortingPlugin/README.md

 ---

-* Sort products in taxons by simple drag and drop
+* Sort products or taxons inside a taxon by simple drag and drop
-	* Well-arranged overview of all products in the taxon
+	* Well-arranged overview of all taxons/products in the taxon
-	* Disabled products greyed out
+	* Disabled taxons/products greyed out
-	* Direct links into product details
+	* Direct links into taxon/product details
 	* Optionally hidden taxon tree to get even more space

 # Installation